 Botswana: Country and Foreign Investment

-Botswana Is A Sub-Saharan Success . . .
+Botswana is a Sub-Saharan Success . . .

-Botswana, independent since 1966, has had high growth rates due to sound economic management and its diamond mining industry.
-With an area of 600,000 sq km and a population of over 2 million, Botswana is bordered by Namibia, South Africa and Zimbabwe.
+Botswana, independent since 1966, has had high growth rates due to its diamond mining industry coupled with sound economic management.
+Botswana has an area of 600,000 sq. km, a population of over 2.3 million and is bordered by Namibia, Zambia, Zimbabwe and South Africa.
 The capital Gaborone has air links to major African cities.
-With a stable democracy, GDP per head of USD16,100 in 2011, and reserves of more than USD8bn,Botswana is rated the least corrupt country in Africa by Transparency International.
+The GDP per head was US$17,000 in 2017 and the government reserves amount to nearly US$7.2bn.
+With a stable democracy,Botswana is rated the least corrupt country in Africa by Transparency International.

-. . . and Is Creating An IFSC To Diversify The Economy
+. . . and is Creating an IFSC to Diversify the Economy

-The IFSC Includes Investment Funds and insurance legislation. . .
+The IFSC Includes Investment Funds and Insurance Legislation. . .

-The International Insurance Regulations were in enacted in March 2007 following the promulgation of the International Insurance Act 2005.
+The International Insurance Regulations were enacted in March 2007 following the promulgation of the International Insurance Act 2005.
 The Act allows for the conduct of international insurance and related services through a regulatory authority with specific responsibilities and powers.
 The regulations now cater for the establishment of reinsurance and captive insurance companies.

-. . . and Offers a Privileged Tax Regime To Its Members
+. . . and Offers a Privileged Tax Regime to its Members

 Botswana has lowish tax rates applied on a territorial basis, but the IFSC allows generous deductions from income before taxation and exemption from withholding taxes on dividends.
 Capital gains are tax free in the IFSC.
 Companies in the IFSC are likely to escape anti-avoidance and CFC legislation in many OECD countries.